Here's what Vin Scully did on his first opening day in retirement

 Even though it seems pretty apparent that he’s enjoying living a normal life, Plaschke asked Vin if he was happy.

-“Sure I am,’’ he said.
-“I’ve got a really clean car.’’
+“Sure I am,” he said.
+“I’ve got a really clean car.”

 He then added, more seriously, that spending the afternoon living a normal life with his beloved wife Sandi was, for him, the perfect opening day.

-“I’m aware that I’m not where I’ve been for about 60,000 years,’’ he said.
-“But I’m just where I want to be.’’
+“I’m aware that I’m not where I’ve been for about 60,000 years,” he said.
+“But I’m just where I want to be.”

 It’s weird for many fans for Vin to be somewhere else, living a normal life.
-But he’s happy!
-He’s happy, and that’s what matters.
+But he’s happy, and that’s what matters.
 So Vin, I hope you found the right anti-moth product and you enjoyed your trip to the carwash.
 May you have many more successful rounds of errands in your future.

 More from Yahoo Sports: